— The Atlanta Music Project —

 AMP Staff

-THE ATLANTA MUSIC PROJECT ANNOUNCES FULL-TIME JOB OPENING FOR INTERIM MARKETING & DEVELOPMENT ASSOCIATE Full-Time, Eight-Month Position NOTE TO APPLICANTS: Please follow application instructions l...
+THE ATLANTA MUSIC PROJECT ANNOUNCES FULL-TIME JOB OPENING FOR MUSIC CAREER ADVISOR Full-Time, Starting Immediately NOTE TO APPLICANTS: Please follow application instructions listed at the end of thi...

 THE ATLANTA MUSIC PROJECT